-The Restoration Partnership (Partnership) is composed of the Coeur d'Alene Basin Natural Resource Trustees, comprised of representatives of agencies/governments who have management and stewardship responsibilities for fish, wildlife, and other natural resources in the Basin.
+The Restoration Partnership (Partnership) is a consortium of the Coeur d'Alene Basin Natural Resource Trustees, comprising representatives of agencies/governments who have management and stewardship responsibilities for fish, wildlife, and other natural resources in the Basin.
 They are the U.S. Department of Agriculture, represented by the U.S. Forest Service (USFS); the U.S. Department of the Interior, represented by the U.S. Fish and Wildlife Service (USFWS) and Bureau of Land Management (BLM); the Coeur d'Alene Tribe; and the State of Idaho, represented by the Idaho Department of Fish and Game (IDFG) and Idaho Department of Environmental Quality (DEQ).

-The following natural resource restoration projects will continue to be implemented in 2021.
+The following natural resource restoration projects will continue to be implemented in 2022.

-- o Conservation Easements along the Coeur d'Alene River corridor by the USFWS. - Wetland and stream enhancement at Cougar Bay on Coeur d'Alene Lake by BLM and USFWS. - O Development of a native willow plant nursery adjacent to Hepton Lake on the St. Joe River by the Coeur d'Alene Tribe. - o Wetlands enhancement at Hepton Lake on the St. Joe River by the Coeur d'Alene Tribe. - Projects for the replacement of injured/lost tribal cultural services (fish and culturally significant plants) in the Hangman Creek Watershed by the Coeur d'Alene Tribe. - o Coeur d'Alene Lake monitoring, modeling, and outreach by the Coeur d'Alene Tribe. - Wetlands restoration planning at Grey's Meadow along the Lower Coeur d'Alene River by IDFG. - Water Control Structure installation at Black Rock Slough Phase by IDFG.
+- o Conservation Easements along the Coeur d'Alene River corridor by the USFWS. - o Management of a native willow plant nursery adjacent to Hepton Lake on the St. Joe River by the Coeur d'Alene Tribe. - o Wetlands enhancement at Hepton Lake on the St. Joe River by the Coeur d'Alene Tribe.

-- Gene Day Pond Public Access Improvements with the Shoshone County Sportsman Association and sponsored by IDFG. - Wolf Lodge Creek Stream Restoration and Habitat Enhancement by the Kootenai-Shoshone Soil and Water Conservation District and sponsored by IDEQ. - Ongoing operations and maintenance for the Schlepp Agricultural to Wetlands Conversion Project with the landowner sponsored by USFWS. - o The use of LiDAR data to prioritize restoration projects by the USFS. - Cougar Gulch Wetland Enhancement with a private landowner and USFWS and BLM as sponsors. - o Lake Creek Watershed Restoration within Idaho by the Coeur d'Alene Tribe. - Prichard Creek Phase 1: Conservation Easement and Restoration Planning with the Idaho Forest Group and Trout Unlimited and sponsored by IDEQ. - o Red Ives Creek Restoration and Dam Removal Design by the USFS. - Trapper Creek Bridge and Fish Passage Project with Shoshone County and sponsored by IDFG with technical assistance from the BLM. - O Castle Rock Ranch North Fork Coeur d'Alene River Streambank Protection and Riparian Buffer Enhancement with a private landowner and sponsored by IDEQ.
+- o Projects for the replacement of injured/lost tribal cultural services (fish and culturally significant plants) in the Hangman Creek Watershed by the Coeur d'Alene Tribe. - o Coeur d'Alene Lake monitoring and modeling by the Coeur d'Alene Tribe. - Wetlands restoration planning and implementation at Grey's Meadow along the Lower Coeur d'Alene River by IDFG.
+This is a joint project with EPA conducting the remediation and the Restoration Partnership conducting the natural resource restoration with IDFG as Trustee Sponsor. - Gene Day Pond Public Access Improvements with the Shoshone County Sportsman Association and sponsored by IDFG. - Ongoing operations and maintenance for the Schlepp Agricultural to Wetlands Conversion Project with the landowner sponsored by USFWS. - o The use of LiDAR data to prioritize restoration projects by the USFS. - Cougar Bay Preserve Wetlands Enhancement and Stream restoration with BLM as the primary sponsor with assistance from USFWS. - o Lake Creek Watershed Restoration within Idaho by the Coeur d'Alene Tribe. - Prichard Creek Phase 1: Conservation Easement and Restoration Planning with the Idaho Forest Group and Trout Unlimited and sponsored by IDEQ. - o Red Ives Creek Restoration and Dam Removal Design by the USFS.

-In 2021, there will be ongoing coordination with EPA with remedy and restoration activities and participation in BEIPC and associated groups and committees.
+In 2022, there will be ongoing coordination with EPA and the CDA Trust on remedy and restoration activities and participation in BEIPC and associated groups and committees.